dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

 ## Part 4: Get rid of our code.

 You should go through and delete all of our files, changing the `Makefile` to remove references to them.
+At this point, all code is written by you!